Broad Authority for Account Options

 A financial institution need not inquire as to the source of a deposit to an account or as to the proposed application of a payment from an account.

-A.R.S. § 14-6221(B)While this provision primarily protects the institution, it has practical implications for account holders.
-It means the bank will not question a joint party's authority to make deposits or withdrawals during the life of the account.
-That simplicity is helpful in many family situations, but it also means there are limited safeguards if a joint account holder misuses the funds.
+A.R.S. § 14-6221(B)While this rule mainly protects the institution, it has practical results for account holders.
+The bank will not question a joint party's right to make deposits or withdrawals.